freqtrade/freqtrade/docs/configuration.md

 In your configuration, you can use Static Pairlist (defined by the [`StaticPairList`](#static-pair-list) Pairlist Handler) and Dynamic Pairlist (defined by the [`VolumePairList`](#volume-pair-list) Pairlist Handler).

-Additionaly, [`PrecisionFilter`](#precision-filter), [`PriceFilter`](#price-pair-filter) and [`SpreadFilter`](#spread-pair-filter) act as Pairlist Filters, removing low-value pairs.
+Additionaly, [`PrecisionFilter`](#precision-filter), [`PriceFilter`](#price-pair-filter) and [`SpreadFilter`](#spread-pair-filter) act as Pairlist Filters, removing certain pairs.

-If multiple Pairlist Handlers are used, they are chained and a combination of all Pairlist Handlers forms the resulting pairlist the bot uses for trading / backtesting / downloading historical data.
+If multiple Pairlist Handlers are used, they are chained and a combination of all Pairlist Handlers forms the resulting pairlist the bot uses for trading and backtesting.
 Pairlist Handlers are executed in the sequence they are configured.
 You should always configure either `StaticPairList` or `VolumePairList` as the starting Pairlist Handler.

-Inactive markets and blacklisted pairs are always removed from the resulting pairlist.
-Blacklisted pairs (those in the `pair_blacklist` configuration setting) are also always removed from the resulting pairlist.
+Inactive markets are always removed from the resulting pairlist.
+Explicitly blacklisted pairs (those in the `pair_blacklist` configuration setting) are also always removed from the resulting pairlist.

 ### Available Pairlist Handlers